avatar-kaleb/kalebmckelvey-site/blog/mental-model-dictionary-information-asymmetry.md

 I feel quite powerless since there isn't much from in my control, while he has the computer with the options to solve the situation.
 Do I need to buy a ticket?
 Did I miss it?
 When does it leave?
 Maybe I will have to stay in Brussels until tomorrow?
 Do I need to get out Google Translate?

-All of these questions are actually quite irrational to the informed.
+All of these questions are quite irrational to the informed.
 One who knows there are multiple trains, and knows the agent will make sure I get the ticket needed.
 From my side, I didn't know these details and therefore wasn't feeling much power in this economic transaction.
-Especially since the airline didn't send any notifications of the changes prior to the transaction.
+Especially since the airline didn't send any notifications of the changes before the transaction.

 _Ending the story..._